12 Companies That Know The Importance of Dividend Policy

 Regardless, of what they decide to do with their cash, every company has a dividend policy.
 The dividend policy may not be formalized.
 Furthermore, it may never be communicated internally or externally.

-Here are a couple of examples.
-I do not own stock in either of these companies.
+Here are several examples.
+I do not own Amazon or York Water.
 And, I have no idea if they have formally communicated a dividend policy.
 But, I know they have one by their actions.

 Amazon (NASDAQ: AMZN) has never paid a dividend during its history.
 I’m not sure if there has been any formal communication about the lack of dividend payments.
 Or, what the future may hold for dividends from Amazon.

 But, I need no communication.
 Amazon’s dividend policy based on its actions is that they do not pay dividends.

 On the other extreme, York Water (NASDAQ: YORW) has paid dividends each year for more than 200 years.
 Based on their history, I conclude that an investor in York will receive dividends every year.

 One more example from a company whose stock I do own.
 That stock being IBM.